PRCS-12: Moorpark City Library Collection Development Policy

 7. Gifts – Funds

 Donations of funds are welcome and must be documented by the City.
 Donated funds must be immediately sent to the City of Moorpark Finance Department for deposit and accounting on the day received or the next business day if received on a weekend or after 5:00 pm.
-The City reserves the right to make the final decision on use of donations of funds towards library enhancements.
+The City Representative reserves the right to make the final decision on use of donations of funds towards library enhancements.

 8. Gifts - Materials